MaxiAlonso/MaxiAlonso/README.md

 ### Soft skills 💬

-  • Team work - I love working in teams, we can always get better results together and learn ones from the others.
+  • Team work - I love working in teams, we can always get better results together and learn one from each other.

   • Independent - As I'm able to work collaboratively I can also work independently.

-  • Longlife learner - I always like to stay updated with things that I have learned but also learning new things.
+  • Continuous learning - I always like to stay updated with things that I have learned but also learning new things.

   • Active person - I'm able to recognize problems or needs and I try to take action to resolve them.

-  • Receptive - I like to get feedback from others to know differents points views and imporove my skills.
+  • Receptive - I like to get feedback from others to know differents points of view and imporove my skills.

 ### Stack 🛠